mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Avoid using low lying footpaths and any bridges near local watercourses .Take care and avoid walking, cycling or driving through flood water
 This message will be updated by 2:00PM on 06 December 2025 or as the situation changes.

-- Flood alert: Severn Estuary at Oldbury-on-Severn, Northwick and Avonmouth
+- Warning no longer in force: Severn Estuary at Oldbury-on-Severn, Northwick and Avonmouth
-- High tides tomorrow morning may lead to flooding.
-Flooding is possible from 6:30AM to 8:30AM on 06 December 2025.
-High spring tides are forecast tomorrow morning 06 December 2025.
-Areas most at risk include the Severn Estuary at Oldbury-on-Severn, Northwick and Avonmouth including Aust and Old Passage.
-The detailed tidal forecast for those who use it is for a peak level at Avonmouth of 7.63mAODN at 7:30AM on 06 December 2025 (mAODN is height above average sea level).
-Flooding is possible for up to an hour either side of this time due to higher-than-normal tides combined with Force 7 South Westerly winds.
+- There is no longer a threat of flooding, though standing water and debris may still remain.

-After the morning high tide, the weather is more settled, and no flooding is expected in these areas We are closely monitoring the situation and checking flood defences.
+The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-Take care and avoid walking, cycling or driving through flood water and avoid coastal roads, which may be flooded .
-This message will be updated by 12:00PM on 06 December 2025 or as the situation changes.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: Severn Estuary at Severn Beach
+- Warning no longer in force: Severn Estuary at Severn Beach
-- High tides tomorrow morning may lead to flooding.
-Flooding is possible from 6:30AM to 8:30AM on 06 December 2025.
-High spring tides are forecast tomorrow morning 06 December 2025.
-Areas most at risk include the Severn Estuary at Severn Beach including New Passage and Pilning.

-The detailed tidal forecast for those who use it is for a peak level at Avonmouth of 7.63mAODN at 7:30AM on 06 December 2025 (mAODN is height above average sea level.)
-Flooding is possible for up to an hour either side of this time due to higher-than-normal tides combined with Force 7 South Westerly winds.
+- There is no longer a threat of flooding, though standing water and debris may still remain.

-After the morning high tide, the weather is more settled, and no flooding is expected in these areas.
+The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-We are closely monitoring the situation and checking flood defences.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Take care and avoid walking, cycling or driving through flood water and avoid coastal roads, which may be flooded This message will be updated by 12:00PM on 06 December 2025 or as the situation changes.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->